oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
 -- Gets the role of the currently authenticated user for use in policies.
 -- Using `(select auth.uid())` is a performance optimization.
+-- SECURITY DEFINER is used to bypass RLS on the user_roles table for this specific query.
+-- SET search_path = '' prevents search path hijacking attacks.
 CREATE OR REPLACE FUNCTION get_my_role()
 RETURNS TEXT AS $$
 BEGIN